foundersandcoders/our-site-v1-DEFUNCT/_harp/academy/_prerequisites.md

 * [HTML & CSS](https://www.codecademy.com/learn/web)
 * [Make a Website](https://www.codecademy.com/en/skills/make-a-website)
 * [Javascript](https://www.codecademy.com/learn/javascript)
-* [Make an Interactive Website](https://www.codecademy.com/en/skills/make-an-interactive-website) (?? find a better one)
 * [YouTube API](https://www.codecademy.com/en/tracks/youtube)

 We are not looking for a row of 100% completed tracks, if you have studied this before you can skip sections but you will need to understand the full content above.